aremis1984/challenge/README.md

   ## Before run the BE and FE servers
   1. Open two console terminals, in one of them, navigate to the server folder, in the oder to the client one.
-  2. In both run the command "npm install" to install the necessary dependencies required by the app (once they finish, a folder node_modules shoud appear in both)
+  2. In both folders, run the command "npm install" to install the dependencies required by the app (once they finish, a folder called node_modules will appear in both)
   3. Start the BE server by the command "node server.js"
   4. Start the FE server by "npm start"